 Schema Therapy was first pioneered by Jeffrey Young in 2003, and is still recognised as one of the most modern practices in psychotherapy.
-It has evidence-based research both in the wider industry – as well as at JSA – to be particularly effective in the treatment of clients with personality disorders, mental health difficulties such as depression and anxiety, and clients who are recovering from life trauma.
+It has evidence-based research both in the wider industry – as well as at JSA – to be particularly effective in the treatment of clients with personality disorders, mental illnesses such as depression and anxiety, and the effects of chronic trauma.

 Though Schema Therapy is available through self-referral, the majority of our clients are referred via the Family Justice System.
-It’s a hugely adaptable model and can lend itself well to working within a range of mental health conditions.
-It’s a medium to long term course of talking therapy, and requires weekly sessions in the first instance, before reducing to monthly interaction for around 6 months to ensure that changes made within the therapy are truly embedded into a client’s life.
+It’s an extremely adaptable model and can lend itself well to the treatment of a variety of mental health conditions.
+It is delivered as a medium to long term course of talking therapy, and requires weekly sessions in the first instance, before reducing to monthly interaction for around 6 months to ensure that changes made within the therapy are truly embedded into a client’s life.

 Covering the North West